 Linux and Android: What’s the Difference

-When purchasing an off-the-shelf module or designing a customized module of your own using a design tool like Geppetto, you have to select an operating system.
+When purchasing an off-the-shelf module or designing a customized module of your own using a design tool like Upverter (previously known as Geppetto), you have to select an operating system.
 Often, you have a variety of choices.
 Two popular open source software (OSS) platforms are Linux and Android.
 If you’re new to design, how do you know which one you want to use?

 There are complicated, highly technical answers to this question.
 However, if you are like many designers, you don’t really care about what’s going under the hood of the operating system.
 You need a certain level of functionality and just want to know which OS will serve you best.
 With this in mind, let’s take a simple look at Linux and Android without sweating the details.